As older readers may remember them

 The tour coaches were always very well turned out and special attention was paid to passenger comfort as well as the publicity material, including leaflets, tickets and ticket wallets.
 Although none of these were extravagantly produced they were effective ambasssadors for both tours and private hire.
 Costs had always to be kept under control.
 The personal touch was felt to be very important and all tours were seen away by one of the Pounds, father or son.
 The motto of the time was "Charlie is never satsified unless you are".
 Based on the western side of the town centre the main departure point was in Somerville Road, off Durley Road, just round the corner from the office.
 Cecil was a frequent correspondent in the transport trade press of the time, expressing his opinions on a range of matters, including what he judged to be the high purchase price of coaches which affected the economics of operation.

 C J Pounds, the founder, died in November 1958 aged 83.
 Cecil became managing director of the company.
 On the occasion of the firms 40th birthday in 1959 the entire hire car fleet was replaced by new vehicles.
 In 1962 Charlies Cars brought eight brand new Harrington Cavalier coaches, registration Numbers 1175CD to 1182CD (Peter Archer recalls that his father drove 1176CD).
-Finally a little later in May 1963 the twenty-six coach business was sold for a reported thirty-six thousand pounds to one of the two principal local competitors Shamrock & Rambler (the other main competitor was Excelsior).
-For some years afterwards the separate trading identities of Shamrock and Charlie's were maintained for coaching activities.
+Finally a little later in May 1963 the twenty-six coach business was sold for a reported thirty-six thousand pounds to one of the two principal local competitors Shamrock & Rambler For some years afterwards the separate trading identities of Shamrock and Charlie's were maintained for coaching activities.
+The other main competitor in Bournemouth was Excelsior Motorways, founded by the Maitland family, with an extensive range of local day tours and extended holiday tours at home and abroad.

-The illustrations below recall their coach tour and excursion activities from 1946 when day tours and outings became possible once again after the war (although that perennial favourite from Bournemouth, the Isle of Wight day tour, had not yet recommenced).
+The illustrations below recall the Charlie's Cars coach tour and excursion activities from 1946 when day tours and outings became possible once again after the war (although that perennial favourite from Bournemouth, the Isle of Wight day tour, had not yet recommenced).
 Charlie's Cars proudly tell of both their wartime work and their patented Observation Coach; whilst the cleverly designed colour coded booklet in maroon, blue and green was printed and cut in such a way as to come open at the appropriate page for the type of tour.
 This style of booklet was used during most of the post-war years, latterly with a photograph of a coach replacing the drawing on the cover.
+The circular disc illustrated below was another example of their flair for innovative marketing and presentation.

 |Front cover of the tours booklet designed